Square rings up a coffee fine, then chokes the moment your Norwich farm shop weighs the veg

 Exactly what you get

 A till that sells the way a Norfolk farm shop actually sells: variable-weight produce via integrated scales, seasonal lines added and retired with the harvest, and each sale tied to its batch so traceability runs from field to customer.
 Stock draws down accurately, the till works offline at markets, and it integrates with your inventory management software and accounting software so the numbers stay honest.
-It can feed business intelligence dashboards so you see which lines and which market days actually pay, and for online sales it sits alongside your Shopify store rather than duplicating it.
+It can feed business intelligence (BI) dashboards so you see which lines and which market days actually pay, and for online sales it sits alongside your Shopify store rather than duplicating it.

 How to choose a developer in Norwich